Diaguita: History

 The Chilean Diaguitas were conquered by Spaniards coming from Peru.
+While not a definitive conquest, the first large encounter of Spanish and the Chilean Diaguitas occurred in April 1536 when the expedition of Diego de Almagro arrived to the valley of Copiapó having crossed the Andes, probably through San Francisco Pass, from the east.
+There are estimates of about 20,000 Diaguitas inhabiting the territory of what is now Chile at the time of Spanish arrival.

 The eastern Diaguitas lands were explored by Spaniards coming from Chile, the Paraná River and Peru.
 In what came to be called the Calchaquí Wars, the Spanish initially failed to conquer the fertile valleys inhabited by the Eastern Diaguitas, and could only control the eastern valley ends.
 By founding the cities of Santiago del Estero (1550s), Tucumán (1565), Salta (1582), La Rioja (1591) and Jujuy (1593) the Spanish established an effective fence around the rebellious Eastern Diaguita valleys.
 To further dominate the Diaguitas, the city of Londres was founded in 1607 in the middle of the Eastern Diaguita territory.

 During the government of García Hurtado de Mendoza in Chile (1557–1561) Chilean Diaguitas that had rebelled were decimated by the Spanish.
 The Calchaquí Diaguitas of the eastern side of the Andes rose against Spanish rule in 1630 and the last rebels fought until 1642–1643.
 In this rebellion, the Spanish city of La Rioja came close to being destroyed.
 The Calchaquí Diaguitas only entered Spanish rule after 1665.

 The Diaguita languages in Chile may have been largely lost during a process of miscegenation with Mapuche-speaking populations.